 Textbook readings and lecture presentations

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Cultural Immersion Project
+Benchmark Cultural Immersion Project Assignments

-This project involves 3 parts.
-The student will select a group of interest with whom he/she has little or no prior experience.
-This group may be a different ethnicity, religion, and/or culture or have other significantly different cultural features (e.g., the elderly in nursing homes, disabled children, disabled adults, the homeless, prisoners, etc.).
-The student must use current APA format, including a title page and a reference page if he/she cites sources (an abstract is not necessary).
+This project involves 2 papers and the selected group for this experience should be a different ethnicity, religion, and/or culture that which the student identifies and/or also must have other significantly different cultural features (e.g., older persons in nursing homes, children with disabilities, adults with disabilities, the homeless, Deaf culture, prisoners, military, etc.).
+The student must use current APA format, including a title page and a reference page (an abstract is not necessary).